 (more on Thunderbolt here)

-We highly recommend that you purchased a RAID-configured external drive if you plan on using the drive for HD video work.
+We highly recommend that you purchased a RAID-configured external drive if you plan on using the drive for HD or 4K video work.
 For backing up and transferring files RAID technology is not crucial.

 Click here for explanations of various RAID configurations.